Car is not necessary

 La Tillette is perfectly placed for all the world class resorts in the Haute Tarentaise region of the French Alps.
 Sainte Foy, Val'd'Isere, Tignes, Les Arcs and La Rosiere are all within minutes of La Tillette, so whatever the weather, or your desires, there's a resort very close by to suit everyone.

 La Tillette is perfectly placed for quick and easy access to the slopes of Sainte Foy, Val d'Isere, Tignes, Les Arcs and La Rosiere.
+Daily transport is offered, as required

-La Rosiere (11km) is a simple 15 minutes' drive from the chalet and is linked with Italian resort, La Thuile.
+La Rosiere (11km) is 15 minutes' drive from the chalet and is linked with Italian resort, La Thuile.
 A perfect choice for a sunny day’s skiing and lunch in Italy (blue run standard required)!

 Skiing in Sainte Foy: